-Approximately 139.2 miles or more of fencing would remain following removal of interior fencing under the no-grazing scenario.
+Approximately 139.2 miles or more of fencing would remain following removal of interior fencing under the no-grazing scenario to ensure that cattle are appropriately contained and to not trespass onto federal lands.
 It is anticipated that exterior allotment fences would remain in place but not be maintained, while interior fences would be removed.
 Lack of fence maintenance could impact movements of big game species by opening up new areas for big game species to enter, thereby indirectly increasing the chances of vehicle collisions, as well as entanglements with improperly-maintained fencing.
 Over time, the density of range improvements on BLM-administered land would likely decrease and provide for easier movement of big game and other species.
 However, the density of range improvements, such as fences and water features, would likely increase on the adjacent private lands.
 These range improvements may not be constructed to wildlife-friendly standards, so the overall impact on some wildlife species could be detrimental.
 For example, while the amount of fencing that would be added to adjacent private lands is unknown, the need for additional fencing to be constructed by landowners to prevent livestock trespass on BLM-administered lands could result in indirect impacts on Greater-Sage Grouse, including increased fragmentation, increased collisions with fences, and increased raptor predation from inappropriate fence location and design that provides for raptor perches (BLM 2013).